Jacob Stallings Player Props: Marlins vs. Cardinals

 Cardinals Pitching Rankings

-- The Cardinals have the 23rd-ranked team ERA among all MLB pitching staffs (4.51).
+- The Cardinals have a 4.48 team ERA that ranks 21st across all league pitching staffs.

-- Cardinals pitchers combine to surrender the fewest home runs in baseball (92 total, one per game).
+- The Cardinals surrender the fewest home runs in baseball (92 total, one per game).

 © 2023 Data Skrive.
 All rights reserved.